AubreeLytwyn/presentation/TheJavaJazzBand/talk2.md

     CallBackHandler cd = #{ c ->
      System.out.println("success")};
     ```
 #Summary
-* Lambda expressions in Java introduce the idea of functions into the language
+* Lambdas allow functions to be passed and stored like data
 * Lambdas are a powerful feature that work directly with SAM types.
 * Previously complex syntax that utilizes anonymous inner classes has been drastically simplified
 * For the first time in Java’s history we find something that cannot be assigned to a reference of type object